The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: The Slepian-based IIA

-It is clear from the above formula is that the behavior of the expectation of the clipped Slepian process is largely determined by the derivative of $r(t)$.
-It will be seen that this fact plays an important role when the Slepian-based IIA is validated.
+which leads to \eqref{eq:E0}. \end{proof} From the proposition, it's clear that the behavior of the expected value function $E_0$ of the clipped Slepian process is largely determined by the derivative of $r(t)$.
+This thus serves as a direct link to the covariance of the process we are interested in and the expected value function.

-The essence of the Slepian-based IIA is to match the expected value of the clipped Slepian process with the expected value of the switch process.
-Using the relation between the switching time distribution and the expected value of the switch process, an approximation of the exceedance time distribution can be obtained.
-Let $E_0(t)$, $t\geqslant 0$ be the expected value of the clipped Slepian model.
-Then the Laplace transform of the approximated exceedance time distribution, say ${F}_{a}$, is given by

-By inverting the Laplace transform, analytically or numerically the approximated exceedance time distribution can be obtained.
-Of course, it is not obvious that inverting the left-hand side leads to a probability distribution.
-This will be discussed later.

-Another question is what the difference is between the Slepian-based IIA approach and the ordinary IIA.
-It turns out that for the Gaussian processes they are equivalent.
-In fact, we demonstrate that for a stationary smooth Gaussian process, the relation between the expected value of the clipped Slepian process and the autocovariance of the clipped Gaussian process is identical to the relation between the expected value of a switch process and the autocovariance of the stationary switch process.

-\begin{proposition} Let $R(t)$ be the autocovariance of a switch process and $E(t)$ be the expectation of the corresponding stationary switch process.
-Then
+However, matching in the time domain is cumbersome, which is why it's done in the Laplace domain.
+This is done by substituting the expected value of the clipped Slepian process from Proposition \ref{Ecliped} into the second equation of Proposition \ref{prop:Esp}.
+Hence, we directly obtain an expression for the approximated excursion distribution in the Laplace domain.
+We summarize this in the next proposition.